kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/08/simple-nsmachport-example.md

 Slug: simple-nsmachport-example
 Date: 2017-07-08 22:35:49.999501
 Category: Blog
-Tags: macos cocoa nsmachport ipc
+Tags: macos, cocoa, nsmachport, ipc

 I recently needed to use [NSMachPort](https://developer.apple.com/documentation/foundation/nsmachport) for some interprocess communication on macOS.
 However, these days it is hard to find examples of how to use it in Apple's official documentation, as they are steering everyone toward [XPC services](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingXPCServices.html) and [NSXPCConnection](https://developer.apple.com/documentation/foundation/nsxpcconnection) for sandboxed IPC.